taikinman/langrila/README.md

 ```

 # Pre-requirement
-1. Pre-configure environment variables to use OpenAI API or Azure OpenAI Service.
+1. Pre-configure environment variables to use OpenAI API, Azure OpenAI Service or Gemini API.

 # Supported models for OpenAI
 ## Chat models